Skip to main content

 About Selemnos-Charandros

-Selemnos-Charandros is a protected Aesthetic Forest in the Central Greece region, preserving a scenic mountain woodland in the rugged landscape of the Greek mainland.
-The forest encompasses a landscape of rocky slopes, wooded ravines, and mountain streams, creating an area of natural beauty that reflects the diverse terrain of central Greece where Mediterranean and continental influences meet.
-Designated as an Aesthetic Forest under Greek forestry law, the site receives protection focused on maintaining its landscape character, ecological integrity, and the scenic qualities that distinguish it from the surrounding countryside.
+Selemnos-Charandros is a protected Aesthetic Forest in the Achaea regional unit of Western Greece (near Patras), preserving the forested ravine catchments of two mountain torrents — the Selemnos and Charandros rivers — on the slopes of Panachaiko mountain.
+[1] [2] The forest encompasses a landscape of rocky slopes, wooded ravines, and mountain streams, creating an area of natural beauty that reflects the diverse terrain of the northern Peloponnese where Mediterranean and continental influences meet.
+Covering approximately 1,850 hectares, the site was designated an Aesthetic Forest in 1974 and receives protection focused on maintaining its landscape character, ecological integrity, and the scenic qualities of its torrent forest habitats.
+[3]

 Wildlife Ecosystems